Synthetic population of binary Cepheids. I. The effect of metallicity and initial parameter distribution on characteristics of Cepheids' companions: Summary

 \acknowledgments We thank the anonymous referee, whose pertinent comments helped to significantly improve this paper.
-PK thanks PW for insightful discussions on the topic of this study and beyond.
-The research leading to these results has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreements No 695099 and No 951549).
+P.K. thanks P.W. for insightful discussions on the topic of this study and beyond.
+The research leading to these results has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreements No. 695099 and No. 951549).
 We also acknowledge support from the Polish Ministry of Science and Higher Education grant DIR/WK/2018/09, Polish National Science Centre grant BEETHOVEN 2018/31/G/ST9/03050, and BASAL Centro de Astrofisica y Tecnologias Afines BASAL-CATA grant AFB-170002.
-KB acknowledges support from the Polish National Science Centre grant MAESTRO 2018/30/A/ST9/00050.
-RS acknowledges support from the Polish National Science Centre grant SONATA BIS 2018/30/E/ST9/00598.
-WG gratefully acknowledges support from the ANID BASAL project ACE210002.
+K.B. acknowledges support from the Polish National Science Centre grant MAESTRO 2018/30/A/ST9/00050.
+R.S. acknowledges support from the Polish National Science Centre grant SONATA BIS 2018/30/E/ST9/00598.
+W.G. gratefully acknowledges support from the ANID BASAL project ACE210002.

 \software{ StarTrack \citep{belczynski02,belczynski08}, SciPy \citep{2020SciPy-NMeth}, NumPy \citep{2020NumPy-Array}, Pandas \citep{pandas}, JuPyter \citep{ipython}.
 All images were proudly made with Matplotlib \citep{matplotlib}. }